Sika MonoTop®-4012

 Chemical Base

-Sulphate resistant and replacement cement, selected aggregates and additives
+Sulphate-resistant cement, supplementary cement replacement, selected aggregates and additives

 Shelf Life